What are the qualities you value in a best friend? Who is your best friend? Do you have a best friend?

 Who is your best friend?

 Familiarity can be a positive mark in a relationship.
 I’m not afraid to talk to my husband about anything.
 I know that he has my best interests at heart.
 He is my best friend.
-I’m so familiar with him that I know when I can talk with him.
-And I know when its not the best time to talk with him.
-For example, when he is studying on Friday and preparing a message for the weekend (he’s a preacher), I know that it’s not a good time to have a deep discussion about anything.
+I’m so familiar with him that I know when to talk with him.
+And I know when it’s not the best time to talk with him.
+For example, when he is studying on Friday and preparing a message for the weekend (he’s a preacher), I know it’s not a good time to discuss anything deeply.

 Familiarity without honor leads to contempt